Originate/exosphere/tutorial/part_2/05_web_server.md

 ## The web service folder

-The web service is an integral part of the Todo app.
+The web service is located in a subdirectory of the application, in `~/todo-app/web-server/`.
-Since it displays the particular UI for this app, it doesn't make sense to try to use this service outside of the Todo application.
-Hence it will live inside the application's directory and repository.
-We call such services __internal services__.

-Create a directory `~/todo-app/web-server`

-Now we create the files that make up the web service.
+This makes sense because it is an integral part of it, and doesn't make sense outside of it.

 ## the server controller file